Truth-Detectives/base/Singfake with Logistic Regression/README.md

 ```

 ## Using the API
 *The bilibili API was used to get video data such as amount of views, likes and comments from bilibili links.
 In order to fetch such data a credential class must be initalized.
-This class uses broswer cookie data for GET, POST operation as well as verification.*
+This class uses browser cookie data for GET, POST operation as well as verification.*
 ```python
 SESSDATA = ""
 BILI_JCT = ""